-The Section for Patient Centred Outcomes Research Group (PCOR) was established in 1999 under Professor Peter Selby.
+The Patient Centred Outcomes Research Group (PCOR) was established in 1999 under Professor Peter Selby.

 In 1998 proposals for the group were presented as part of a general scientific review of the Imperial Cancer Research Fund (ICRF) Cancer Medicine Research Unit.
 Previous work in this area had been carried out using project funding from other funding bodies.
 Two scientific officer posts and a half-time clerical officer were supported for 3 years by ICRF.
 The main objectives and strands of research were to introduce automated assessment of quality of life issues in oncology practice and evaluate their impacts on patient care and outcomes and to continue the development of the tools used for this for use in daily practice in clinics.